 PSIRA Registration: Step-by-Step Guide

-If you want to establish yourself or your business in South Africa’s lucrative security industry, you must complete your PSiRA registration.
+To establish yourself or your business in South Africa’s lucrative security industry, you must complete your PSiRA registration.
 PSiRA was established based on the Private Security Industry Regulation Act 56 of 2001.
-The organisation’s purpose is to regulate the security industry and ensure people who provide security services are doing it to industry standards.
-Not only does PSiRA ensure that security companies and security officers can do their job to predetermined standards, but it also gives residents and businesses who rely on security services peace of mind.
+The organisation’s purpose is to regulate the security industry and ensure that people who provide security services are doing so according to industry standards.
+Not only does PSiRA ensure that security companies and security officers can do their jobs according to predetermined standards, but it also gives residents and businesses who rely on security services peace of mind.

 Step 1: Determine If You’re Registering As A Business or Individual

-Your PSiRA registration process will depend on whether you are registering as an individual or a business.
-To work as a private security officer, an employer will require that you register with PSiRA.
-If you’re a business, to lawfully provide security services, you need PSiRA registration.
+Your PSiRA registration process will depend on whether you register as an individual or a business.
+An employer will require that you register with PSiRA to work as a private security officer.
+If you’re a business, you need PSiRA registration to lawfully provide security services.

 These are the documents you’ll need depending on the type of entity you’re registering as: